 PLEASE DON'T CALL US CHECKING TO SEE IF YOUR BOX ARRIVED, THATS NOT PART OF OUR CUSTOMER SERVICE.
 You were given a tracking number when you mailed it, and it so easy to type it into any computer, laptop, pad, or phone to get the results immediately.
 You should use the tracking number to monitor your box all along the way to us.

 Here is the address to ship when using the US Post Office, DHL, UPS or FedEx: The "Inventory Sheet" (below) will automatically print this address out for you on a separate sheet, then you just attach it to your box.

 Northern Tails Sharpening, Inc Jeff Andrews 2319 Granada Avenue Mobile, AL 36693 251-232-5353

 The US Post Office is automatically insuring all priority mail boxes for $50.
 If you want more then $50 you can purchase more.

 Print Out The Inventory Sheet Below And Send With Your Order

 Our mailing address is on a label that prints out when you fill out the Inventory Sheet and send along with your order.
 How convenient is that?

 If you can't print out the "Inventory Sheet" just answer these questions on a regular sheet of paper.

 How many blades your sending?
 How many shears your sending?
 Any broken teeth on any blades?
-Do you want blades returned safely in a blade box?
-What name and address you want everything sent back to?
-(Let us know if this is a different address than we shipped to before.
-Write "NEW ADDRESS") Payment information.
+Do you want blades returned safely in a reusable blade box? $5.00 What name and address you want everything sent back to?
+(Let us know if this is a new address than we shipped to before.)
+Payment information.